 There’s not much in the way of hot food, except from the restaurant at Casa do Careto and the vats of feijoada on Monday evening, but the stalls sell all manner of smoked sausages, cheeses, dried beans and local brews.
 You can also get a shot of the local ginjinha (cherry brandy) to take the edge off the winter chill.

 We had our main meals in the nearby town of Macedo de Cavaleiros and ate chestnut soup and javali (wild boar) at Dona Antónia restaurant.
 If you’re thinking of staying overnight, Macedo de Cavaleiros does seem to have the best options in terms of food and accommodation.
 We stayed at the very pleasant Hotel Muchacho.

-- Poster with the programme for the Entrudo Chocaleiro in Podence, (6th to 9th February, 2016)
+- Poster with the programme for the Entrudo Chocaleiro in Podence, (26 th February to 1st March 2022)